 7.2 If the Company’s performance of its obligations under the Contract is prevented or delayed by any act or omission of the Client, its agents, subcontractors, consultants or employees, the Company shall not be liable for any costs, charges, or losses substantiated or incurred by the Client arising directly or indirectly from such prevention or delay.

-7.3 The Client shall be liable to pay to the Company, on demand, all costs (on a full indemnity basis), charges or losses sustained or incurred by the Company (including, without limitation, any direct, indirect or consequential losses, cancellations charges, loss of profit and loss of reputation, loss or damage to property and those arising from injury to or death of any person and loss of opportunity to deploy resources elsewhere) arising directly or indirectly from the Client's fraud, negligence, failure to perform or delay in the performance of any of its obligations under the Contract, subject to the Company confirming such costs, charges and losses to the Client in writing.
+7.3 The Client shall be liable to pay to the Company, on-demand, all costs (on a full indemnity basis), charges or losses sustained or incurred by the Company (including, without limitation, any direct, indirect or consequential losses, cancellations charges, loss of profit and loss of reputation, loss or damage to property and those arising from injury to or death of any person and loss of opportunity to deploy resources elsewhere) arising directly or indirectly from the Client’s fraud, negligence, failure to perform or delay in the performance of any of its obligations under the Contract, subject to the Company confirming such costs, charges and losses to the Client in writing.

 8. COPYRIGHT & CONFIDENTIALITY

-8.1 Save where the form of question is prepared by the client or required by the client to be in a set format, the copyright in all reports and preliminary work carried out by the Company shall, at all times, remain vested in the Company.
+8.1 Save where the form of the question is prepared by the client or required by the client to be in a set format, the copyright in all reports and preliminary work carried out by the Company shall, at all times, remain vested in the Company.

 8.2 The parties agree that the Services shall be carried out by the Company exclusively for the Client to be used in connection with the Client’s business and shall not be disclosed to any third party without the prior written consent of the Company and nor shall the Company’s name be used by the Client or any third party in connection with the Services without the Company’s prior written approval.